delfuria/EasyCPU/README.md

 ### Memory Inspector
 Shows arbitrary memory locations and the stack.
 Toggle between decimal, hexadecimal, and ASCII formats; view stack in one or two columns.

+### Console Panel
+Displays output and captures keyboard input for `int 21h` calls.
+Auto-activates on `int 21h` and shows a blinking cursor while waiting for a keypress.

 ### Execution Controls
 Toolbar buttons and menu commands for: